What are bilirubin levels?

 • High bilirubin levels: Elevation can indicate several conditions.
 An increase in unconjugated bilirubin may suggest hemolytic anemias or Gilbert's syndrome, while elevated conjugated bilirubin could indicate liver diseases such as hepatitis, cirrhosis, or bile duct obstruction.

-Measuring bilirubin levels in newborns is crucial for identifying and managing neonatal jaundice, a common condition that can potentially lead to serious complications if left untreated.
+Measuring the total serum bilirubin level in newborn babies is crucial for identifying and managing physiological jaundice or breastfeeding jaundice.
+This common condition can potentially lead to severe complications if left untreated.
 Several methods are used to measure newborns' bilirubin levels, each with advantages and limitations.

-• Transcutaneous bilirubinometry (TcB): This noninvasive method uses a handheld device to estimate bilirubin levels by measuring the yellowish discoloration of the skin and subcutaneous tissues.
+• Transcutaneous bilirubinometry (TcB): This noninvasive method uses a handheld device to estimate serum bilirubin level by measuring the yellowish discoloration of the baby's skin and subcutaneous tissues.
 The device is placed on the newborn's forehead or sternum, emitting light waves absorbed by the bilirubin in the skin.
-The device then calculates the bilirubin level based on light absorption (Kuzniewicz et al., 2009).
+The device then calculates the baby's bilirubin level based on light absorption (Kuzniewicz et al., 2009).

-When interpreting direct bilirubin levels in newborns, healthcare professionals consider factors such as gestational age and postnatal absence of risk factors for hyperbilirubinemia (elevated bilirubin levels).
+When interpreting the results of a bilirubin test in newborns, healthcare professionals consider factors such as gestational age and postnatal absence of risk factors for hyperbilirubinemia (elevated bilirubin levels).
+A newborn bilirubin chart can also be a helpful tool in this process.
 Timely identification and management of neonatal jaundice are crucial to prevent potential complications, such as acute bilirubin encephalopathy (kernicterus) (Bhutani & Wong, 2013).

 What is a Bilirubin Levels Chart?